walterpg/google-drive-sync/doc/readme.txt

 * Create OAuth 2.0 credentials for an "Installed application" with application type "Other". ("APIs & auth" > "Credentials")

-You should now have a "CLIENT ID" and "CLIENT SECRET".
+You now have the "CLIENT ID" and "CLIENT SECRET" needed below.

 Installation
 ------------

+* Make sure KeePass it is not running (check taskbar and tray).
-* Place the "GoogleSyncPlugin.plgx" file into the "plugins" directory of your KeePass installation.
+* Place the "GoogleSyncPlugin.plgx" file into the "plugins" folder of your KeePass installation.
 * Open a KeePass database.
 * Make sure you have a password entry for your Google Account.
+You may leave the password field blank if you wish.
 If that entry has the URL "accounts.google.com" associated, you can skip the next step.
 * Go to the "Properties" tab of that entry and copy the UUID at the bottom.
 * Go to "Tools" > "Google Sync Plugin" > "Configuration".
 * Either select your Google Account from the drop-down list or paste the UUID